AdobeDocs/experience-platform.en/help/rtcdp/b2b-sample-use-case.md

 | Opportunity 1, $200k  |
 | Opportunity 2, $900k  |

-- Create a segment that finds all the people who:
+- Create unique segments using this aggregate data for varied marketing initiatives.
+In this example the segment finds all the people who:

   - Have associated opportunities (across ALL accounts) exceed $1 million in value
   - AND